the-other-mariana/computational-geometry/subdivision-intersection/README.md

 # Subdivision Intersection

-The next algorithm to construct will be one that outputs the intersection of subdivisions (polygons or figures).
+The next algorithm to construct will be one that outputs the intersection of subdivisions (polygons or figures): This program will receive 'layers', where each layer contains polygons, and compute the intersections of the segments of each polygon with the other layer's polygons and output a resulting layer containing the polygons formed due to the intersections. <br />

 ## General Ideas